Contrast-Security-OSS/docs/content/user/agent/net/config/Level2Rules-ResponseBasedRules.md

 Setting | Description
 :------ |:-----------
-clickjacking-controls | Ensure that frame-breaking sripts or headers are present cache-controls | Ensure page caching is disabled with header or meta tags form-autocomplete | Ensure form controls have autocomplete disabled form-parameter-pollution | Ensure form tags prevent parameter pollution by including an action attribute http-insecure-auth-protocol | Ensure that insecure auth protocols (Basic or Digest) are not used httponly-cookies | Ensure cookies are HttpOnly session-rewriting | Ensure session cannot be rewritten because of cookieless sessions
+clickjacking-controls | Ensure that frame-breaking scripts or headers are present cache-controls | Ensure page caching is disabled with header or meta tags form-autocomplete | Ensure form controls have autocomplete disabled form-parameter-pollution | Ensure form tags prevent parameter pollution by including an action attribute http-insecure-auth-protocol | Ensure that insecure auth protocols (Basic or Digest) are not used httponly-cookies | Ensure cookies are HttpOnly session-rewriting | Ensure session cannot be rewritten because of cookie-less sessions